zhao-stanley/concept_backend/design/background/implementing-synchronizations.md

 });
 ```

-Each synchronization is a simple function that returns an record with the appropriate keys, minimally containing `when` and `then`.
+Each synchronization is a simple function, exported as a const, that returns an record with the appropriate keys, minimally containing `when` and `then`.
 The `actions` helper function enables a shorthand specification of action patterns as an array, where the first argument is the concept action, the second the input pattern, and in the case of the `when` clause, the third is the output pattern.

 Synchronizations may additionally have a `where` clause and specify variables.
 Suppose we had a synchronization involving a query on state: